programmableweb/salvager/README.md

 The next steps:

-* Convert the JSON to standardized format for interoperability
 * Prefix all IDs with a source-specific identifier so that you can combine this data with other datasets (which may have conflicting IDs)
 * Include instructions for plugging your salvaged data into decentralized social web apps.
 * Dockerize
+* Add web service API
+* Update tests to use Fake File System gem

 ## Installing